django-haystack/django-haystack/docs/installing_search_engines.rst

 Official Download Location: http://www.apache.org/dyn/closer.cgi/lucene/solr/

-Solr is Java but comes in a pre=packaged form that requires very little other than the JRE and Jetty.
+Solr is Java but comes in a pre-packaged form that requires very little other than the JRE and Jetty.
 It's very performant and has an advanced featureset.
 Haystack suggests using Solr 3.5+, though it's possible to get it working on Solr 1.4 with a little effort.
 Installation is relatively simple::